arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 The body of the method above consists of a single statement: `return (operand_1 - operand_2);`

 The `return` keywords means "leave the method" or "return to the line from which the method was called".
-If it is followed by an expression, then the value of that expression is the output or product of the method.
+If it is followed by an expression, then the value of that expression is the output or result of the method.

 <a name="q11"></a>**EXERCISE 11** Complete the `Calculator` class above by adding `int`methods `add`, `multiply`, `divide` and `modulus`.
 Then, create a client class to test the methods defined in the `Calculator` class.